StamatisDeli/udacity-restaurant-reviews.github.io/README.md

 8. Implement Service Worker:
         I found a solution online, I will try that. https://www.youtube.com/watch?v=BfL3pprhnms It works offline.
+            Nope it doesn't.
+Reviewer gave me a red light.
+I had a mistake in  my fetch code.
+I initiated the SW like in the google example (https://developers.google.com/web/fundamentals/primers/service-workers/), which had an extra event listener.
+I think it works better this way.
+The rest looks pretty similar

+9. Fix visual element for responsive UX.
+    As the reviewer pointed out, I need to fix some stuff.
+        Done!

 ## Acknowledgements

-For this project I want to thank the community for their support as always, special mentions to David Lower and Mohammed Riaad.
+For this project I want to thank the community for their support as always, special mentions to David Lower, Mohammed Riaad and Alain.
 A thank you to the girl on the You Tube "bitsofcode" video for a very good solution, which helped very much my understanding of Service Workers.